kdmayer/PointER/documentation/RUN_POINTCLOUD_GENERATION.md

 The runtime of the program increases with larger point cloud data size, so it is desirable to reduce the table only relevant point cloud data.
 Data outside the region of interest slows down the process.

-To delete the existing table, connect to the database (similar to the step # Prepare LiDAR data) On the vagrant machine, in the home folder /home/vagrant, run
+To delete the existing table, connect to the database.
+On the vagrant machine, in the home folder /home/vagrant, run

     singularity exec -B $HOME/pgdata:/var/lib/postgresql/data,$HOME/pgrun:/var/run/postgresql cs224w.sif psql -d cs224w_db